 - MY CMY: CMY is a strong partner and recognised leader in working with diverse young people.

 The young people we work with tell us they prefer not to be defined by labels.
-It is important however, to explain that most of our work focuses on young from migrant and refugee backgrounds, 12-25 years old, with a particular priority on those who are newly-arrived to Australia.
+It is important, however, to explain that most of our work focuses on young people from migrant and refugee backgrounds, 12-25 years of age, who are newly-arrived to Australia.

 Their sense of wellbeing and belonging can be considerably diminished by factors such as racism and discrimination.
-These barriers are often compounded and magnified by services and systems that are ill-quipped to provide the specialist support needed.
+These barriers are often compounded and magnified by services and systems that are ill-equipped to provide the specialist support they need.

 Despite these complex issues, we know that young people have the enterprise, resilience and optimism to contribute to the continued prosperity of Australia.
 By engaging them as experts in their own lives and focusing on their strengths, they can be empowered to adapt and thrive.